Flavonoids make fruits and veggies tasty and colorful

 Clarity Jar

-Improve gut health and mood via the gut-brain axis.
+Boost mood and cognition by optimizing your gut health via the gut-brain axis.
 Vegan, soy-free, gluten-free, non-GMO.

 References